paulknewton/pi-tank-watcher/PUMP.md

 First of all - the float activation.
 The pump works with an on/off float that gets pulled up as the water rises.
 When the water drops, the float returns back.
 Easy.
 But you don't get much control over when the pump actually switches on - it seems to vary quite a lot.
 Sometimes, the pump stays on all the time because the float got wedged against something.
 Not great!

-And the other things is the minimum water level.
+And the other thing is the minimum water level.
 The float is attached to a short cable which you can lengthen/shorten to give some control over when the pump cuts out.
 But the minimum water depth is still too high for what I wanted - I want to pump out ALL of the excess water.
 Not really beause of concerns over flooding (the minimum water level is just fine), but I don’t like the idea of large quantities of water under my house.
 Maybe it is just me.

 Basically, I was looking for something with a bit more precision over the water level trigger points.
 Something I can configure more easily.
 And who knows, maybe something I can hook up to some kind of monitoring.
 After quite a few hours spent on the internet, a few false starts, and some guidance from my electrical-engineer brother, I came up with a solution.
 The rest of this page describes the final solution.
 I hope some of your find it useful.
 And notice how a simple idea gradually grows into something more and more complicated...!